Mors1212/cozy-cat-for-ST/README.md

 ## 🔥 Special Thanks:
 - POPKO: Thanks for helping me start things off; otherwise, I wouldn’t know where to begin.
 - Zeal: Without you, I would have released the extension without realizing there was a serious issue.
-- Fox.Jong, Malibee, Madee, Phakrop: Thank for being helpful testers.
+- Fox.Jong, Malibee, Madee, Hamster: Thank for being helpful testers.
+- Phakrop: My Luck Bringer.